How to Choose Your Wedding Flowers

 Ready to start crafting bouquets and centerpieces?
 Not so fast.
 Choosing your wedding flowers is a process.
 If you need help getting the job done right, here are a few tips.

-Choosing your wedding flowers is far more involved than determining whether you want to fill your centerpieces with peonies or painted daisies.
-From finding a florist to crafting the perfect bouquets, we’ve got all the tips and tricks you’ll need to get through the process hassle-free.
+Choosing your wedding flowers is far more involved than determining whether you want to fill your wedding centerpieces with peonies or painted daisies.
+From finding a florist to crafting the perfect wedding bouquets, we’ve got all the tips and tricks you’ll need to get through the process hassle-free.

 Here’s how to choose your wedding flowers.

 Make a budget - and stick to it

 The first thing you’ll want to do is figure out how much money you’re willing to spend on wedding flowers.
 This magic number will determine everything from the size of your centerpieces to which flowers make it into your bouquet.
 It’s typical for couples to spend 8% of their entire wedding budget on flowers - but feel free to go higher or lower.
 Try using our budget tool to stay organized and out of debt.
 Tip: let your florist know your budget before you even start discussing flowers - you don’t want to fall in love with something you can’t afford!